RedisLabs/redislabs-docs/content/rs/concepts/high-availability/replication.md

 categories: ["RS"]
 ---
 Database replication provides a mechanism to ensure high availability.
-When replication is enabled, your dataset is replicated to a slave node, which is constantly synchronized with the master node.
-If the master node fails, an automatic failover happens and the slave node is promoted to be the new master node.
-When the old master node recovers, it becomes the slave node of the new master node.
+When replication is enabled, your dataset is replicated to a slave shard (or shards), which is constantly synchronized with the master shard.
+If the master shard fails, an automatic failover happens and the slave shard is promoted to be the new master shard.
+When the old master shard recovers, it becomes the slave shard of the new master shard.
 This auto-failover mechanism guarantees that data is served with minimal to no interruption.

 You can tune your high availability configuration with: